Frequently Asked Questions

 • I am glad to hear about your interest in working with me.

-I am accepting new clients.
-Generally, I see clients on Tuesdays to Thursdays by appointment.
-You can contact me to schedule a free 15-minute phone consultation to see if I am a good fit for your needs.
+You can contact me to schedule an initial session (45-55 minutes) to see if I am a good fit for your needs.

-The consultation phase typically spans 1 to 3 sessions, where we delve into your treatment needs and collaboratively determine the most suitable approach to address them.
-At the end of the consultation phase, we will decide if we are a good fit and our next steps.
+To help in that process, I offer a consultation period, which typically spans 1 to 3 sessions.
+During these sessions, we will delve into your treatment needs and collaboratively determine the most suitable approach to address them.
+At the end of the consultation period, we will decide if we are a good fit and our next steps.

 • Yes, I provide tele-therapy via a HIPAA-compliant video platform to clients across New York and Massachusetts.